ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood-fauna-tutorial/index.md

 Cells provide a simpler and more declarative approach to data fetching.
 They contain the GraphQL query, loading, empty, error, and success states, each one rendering itself automatically depending on what state your cell is in.

+Create a folder in `web/src/components` called `PostsCell` and inside that folder create a file called `PostsCell.js` with the following code:

 ```javascript
 // web/src/components/PostsCell/PostsCell.js